-This is a contract signed with a company in a professional sector where business suffers genuine unforeseeable fluctuations throughout the year.
+This is a contract in a professional sector where business suffers genuine unforeseeable fluctuations throughout the year.

 The senior CDD

-This is for workers aged over 57 who want to acquire a sufficient number of years to be able to benefit from a retirement pension at the full rate (full pension).
+This is for workers over 57 who want to acquire a sufficient number of years to claim a full pension.

 Do note the minimum legal age for employment is 16.
-However, in some strictly regulated cases, the employment of young people under 16 is allowed in family businesses, during school holidays where minors under 14 (13 on farms) can be employed for carrying out light work, for apprenticeships, sandwich courses, in performance or modelling companies.
+However, in some cases, the employment of young people under 16 is possible in family businesses or during school holidays.
+Minors under 14 (13 on farms) can carry out light work, for apprenticeships, sandwich courses, in performance, or modeling companies.